-The Plan's investment is held in the Master Trust, which is commingled with the assets of the Honeywell Puerto Rico Savings and Ownership Plan and the Honeywell Secured Benefit Plan.
-Each participating plan has an undivided interest in the Master Trust.
-The assets of the Master Trust are held by the Trustee.
-At December 31, 2014 and 2013, the Plan's, Honeywell Puerto Rico Savings and Ownership Plan's and the Honeywell Secured Benefit Plan's interest in the net assets of the Master Trust were 99.289%, 0.571%, and 0.140% and 99.166%, 0.115%, and 0.719%, respectively.
-Investment income or loss is allocated based on participant balances, and administrative expenses relating to the Master Trust are allocated to certain plans based upon the net asset value balances invested by each plan.
+The Plan's investment is held in the Master Trust, which is commingled with the assets of the Honeywell Puerto Rico Savings and Ownership Plan, the Honeywell Secured Benefit Plan and the Intermec FSSP Spinoff Plan.
+Each participating plan's interest in the Master Trust is divided based on the participants' investment elections.
+At December 31, 2015 and 2014, the Plan's interest in the net assets of the Master Trust was 98.8%, and 99.3%, respectively.
+The allocation of income and expenses is based upon each plan's specific interests in the underlying plan investments, which are based upon participant-direction and Company direction of the investments.

-The Master Trust is comprised of the following types of investments, at fair value, as of December 31, 2014 and 2013:
+The Master Trust is comprised of the following types of investments, at fair value, as of December 31, 2015 and 2014: